internetarchive/dweb-mirror/API.md

-defaultDetailsRelated   Default crawl on related items when doing "details" or "full" (usually sufficient to paint tiles) copyDirectory   If set, the crawl will make a full copy here, for example on a USB drive debugidentifier Will be set to a global variable to help conditional debugging skipCache       If true will ignore the cache, this is useful to make sure hits server to ensure it precaches/pushes to IPFS etc skipFetchFile   If true will just comment on file, not actually fetch it (including thumbnails) maxFileSize     (int) If set, constrains maximum size of any one file concurrency     (int) Sets the number of tasks that can be processed at a time limitTotalTasks (int) If set, limits the total number of tasks that can be handled in a crawl, this is approx the number of items plus number of files
+defaultDetailsRelated   Default crawl on related items when doing "details" or "full" (usually sufficient to paint tiles) copyDirectory   If set, the crawl will make a full copy here, for example on a USB drive debugidentifier Will be set to a global variable to help conditional debugging noCache         If true will ignore the cache, this is useful to make sure hits server to ensure it precaches/pushes to IPFS etc skipFetchFile   If true will just comment on file, not actually fetch it (including thumbnails) maxFileSize     (int) If set, constrains maximum size of any one file concurrency     (int) Sets the number of tasks that can be processed at a time limitTotalTasks (int) If set, limits the total number of tasks that can be handled in a crawl, this is approx the number of items plus number of files
 ```
-#### new CrawlManager({copyDirectory, debugidentifier, skipFetchFile, skipCache, maxFileSize, concurrency=1, limitTotalTasks, defaultDetailsSearch, defaultDetailsRelated} = {})
+#### new CrawlManager({copyDirectory, debugidentifier, skipFetchFile, noCache, maxFileSize, concurrency=1, limitTotalTasks, defaultDetailsSearch, defaultDetailsRelated} = {})

 See attributes for meaning of arguments.